-NOTE: Before opening any refrigeration system, EPA regulations require refrigerant in system to be captured for safe disposal.
+NOTE: Before opening any refrigeration system, capture refrigerant in system for safe disposal.

 Proper evacuation of sealed refrigeration system is an important service procedure.
 Usable life and operational efficiency of air conditioner greatly depends upon how completely air, moisture and other non-condensables are evacuated from sealed system.